ogclaush/PlayerDweller/README.txt

-# PlayerDweller
+# PlayerDweller by: ogclaush

-A mod that allows players to become the Cave Dweller.
+Become the Cave Dweller and hunt your friends.

 ## Credits

-This project uses the original Cave Dweller model, textures and animations from:
+PlayerDweller uses assets derived from the Better Cave Dweller project.

-Better Cave Dweller
+Original Cave Dweller:
-Created by Cadentem
+- Author: Cadentem

-This project is an unofficial fan project made for learning and content creation.
+This project includes and adapts assets distributed under the MIT License.

-All rights to the original assets belong to their respective author.
+See the LICENSE file for details.